wp-plugins/admin-menu-post-list/readme.txt

 * *DESC* - descending - new to old (3, 2, 1; c, b, a)

 By default, they are set to display from most recent to older posts.

+Also, you can choose to only display published posts, and exclude those with future, draft or pending status.

 = Note =
 <br />